This article will go you through the process of creating a secured VPS cloud hosting on Vultr.

 sudo bash vst-install.sh

 In case you have PHP5 Installed, then most of the time, the new running site cannot process the image related actions.
-That is because of the PHP5 GD library is missing on Ubuntu 14.04.
+That is because of the PHP7 GD library is missing on Ubuntu 14.04–at the time of this writing.
 To install this library, simply run the following command:

 6. Install Soap Extension for PHP 7